coveord/coveo-test-search/README.md

 tracked by git.
 They may be overwritten next time you run the server.

 If you make changes to files in `./testpages`, these changes will be tracked by git.
-In order to see the changes locally, you can re-run `npm-start`.
+In order to see the changes locally, you can re-run `npm start`.